Rates and Māori land

 - Māori customary land

-- an area of land up to two hectares that’s used as an urupā (Māori burial ground)
+- an area of land that’s used as an urupā (Māori burial ground)

-- land that’s been set aside as a Māori reservation for the common use and benefit of the people of Aotearoa/New Zealand
+- land that’s been set aside as a Māori reservation for the common use and benefit of the people of Aotearoa New Zealand (but homes on reserved land can still be rated)

-- an area of Māori freehold land up to two hectares on which a meeting house has been built, and
+- an area of Māori freehold land on which a meeting house has been built, and

 - Māori freehold land that has been specifically exempted from rates by an Order in Council, on the recommendation of the Māori Land Court.